Mean-field behavior of the quantum Ising susceptibility and a new lace expansion for the classical Ising model: Introduction and the main results

-One of the key elements to show the aforementioned mean-field behavior is an infrared bound on the two-point function, which is a bound in the infrared regime in terms of the underlying random walk generated by the step-distribution $\propto J_{o,x}$.
-It was first proven for the nearest-neighbor model~\cite{fss1976infrared}, and then extended to a wider class of models that satisfy reflection positivity~\cite{fils1978phase}.
+One of the key elements to show the aforementioned mean-field behavior $\gamma=1$ in dimensions $d>4$ is an infrared bound on the two-point function, which is a bound in the infrared region in terms of Green's function mentioned above.
+It was first proven for the nearest-neighbor model in dimensions $d>2$~\cite{fss1976infrared}, and then extended to a wider class of models that satisfy reflection positivity~\cite{fils1978phase}.
 For a more detailed review, see also~\cite{b2009reflection}.
 It is used to verify the so-called bubble condition, which is a sufficient condition for the mean-field behavior~\cite{a1982geometric,af1986critical,ag1983renormalized} and is the square summability of the two-point function up to the critical point.
 Although the class of reflection-positive models is large enough to include the nearest-neighbor model, it does not necessarily cover all important models, such as the next-nearest-neighbor models with relatively equal weight and the uniformly spread-out models over the support.

-Another way to prove an infrared bound is the lace expansion.
-It has been successful in various models, such as self-avoiding walk~\cite{bs1985selfavoiding,hs1992selfavoiding}, oriented/unoriented percolation~\cite{hs1990meanfield,ny1993triangle}, lattice trees and lattice animals~\cite{hs1990upper}, the contact process~\cite{s2001meanfield}, the Ising model~\cite{s2007lace}, the $\varphi^4$ model~\cite{s2015application,bhh2021continuoustime}, the random-connection model~\cite{hhlm2023lace} and self-repellent Brownian bridges~\cite{bkm2024selfrepellent}.
+Another way to prove an infrared bound is the \textit{lace expansion}.
+It has been successful in various models, such as self-avoiding walk~\cite{bs1985selfavoiding,hs1992selfavoiding}, oriented/unoriented percolation~\cite{hs1990meanfield,ny1993triangle}, lattice trees and lattice animals~\cite{hs1990upper}, the contact process~\cite{s2001meanfield}, the Ising model~\cite{s2007lace,s2022correct}, the $\varphi^4$ model~\cite{s2015application,bhh2021continuoustime,s2022correct}, the random-connection model~\cite{hhlm2023lace} and self-repellent Brownian bridges~\cite{bkm2024selfrepellent}.
 Since the lace expansion yields a renewal equation for the two-point function, the infrared asymptotics at the critical point can be derived by deconvolution~\cite{ls2024gaussian}, without assuming reflection positivity.
 However, because of its perturbative nature from the underlying random walk, the dimension $d$ must usually be way higher than the critical dimension $\dc$.